Import Google Analytics goals and transactions into AdWords

 - Access your Google Analytics conversions and data related to your AdWords clicks.

 - See Google Analytics conversion data in AdWords.

 - Give Conversion Optimizer access to data that helps optimize bids, potentially increasing conversions and lowering costs.

 You might not need to import Google Analytics transactions if you already use AdWords conversion tracking on a particular page.
 (Using both could cause conversions to be double-counted.)

-  To start importing data, you’ll first need to do the following:
+To start importing data, you'll need the following:

-  - Turn on auto-tagging in your AdWords account
+- Auto-tagging turned on in your AdWords account

-  - After you’ve linked your accounts, wait about 1 hour for the imports to be ready.
-Then, sign into your AdWords account, click the Tools tab, and select Conversions.
-You’ll see a message letting you know that your goals are ready to be imported.
+- After you've linked your accounts, wait 1-2 hours for the imports to be ready.
+Then, sign in to your AdWords account, click the Tools tab, and select Conversions.

 AdWords will begin importing the data from your Analytics account.
 Historical data from before the import won't be included.